 - And give appropriate detail to each item

 In the end, it also keeps the writing very reader-friendly and easy to navigate.
 "Reader-friendly" is key.
 The policy must be credible and relate to employees.
 The policy is the accountable executive's opportunity to share the vision of a better way of doing business.
-Both a better way of doing business, while also improving workplace safety.
+Both are a better way of doing business, while also improving workplace safety.
 This safety policy is not a "read-once, throw away" type of document.
-It will be continuously promoted and used to develop a healthy safety reporting culture that is comfortable that management will respond appropriately and be engaged in the SMS.
+It will be continuously promoted and used to develop a healthy safety reporting culture that is comfortable so that management will respond appropriately and be engaged in the SMS.

 Related Aviation Safety Promotion Articles